USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 include it with a different name, or include it in a different workflow context
 ```

 This is a key rule: **within a workflow, each process can be invoked only once.** `FastQC` is already used on the raw reads, so Nextflow won't let you call it again on the trimmed reads.
-The straightforward fix, for now, is a second process with a different name.
+A simple solution, for now, is to create a second process that is a duplicate of the first but with a different name.

 #### Execution
   * **Create the file:**